Talia2/HOL-TrafficManager/HOL.md

 	nslookup roundrobin.[appname].trafficmanager.net
 	````

 1. Repeat the command several times while waiting at least 30 seconds between attempts to allow the TTL to expire.
-Verify that the returned host cycles between each of the hosted services assigned to the round robin policy.
+Verify that the returned host cycles between each of the cloud services assigned to the round robin policy.

 	![Using nslookup to evaluate the round robin policy](images/using-nslookup-to-evaluate-the-round-robin-po.png?raw=true "Using nslookup to evaluate the round robin policy")

 	_Using nslookup to evaluate the round robin policy_

+---

 <a name="Exercise3"></a>
 ### Exercise 3: Increasing Availability with Failover Policies ###

-When using a failover policy, if the primary hosted service is offline, traffic is sent to the next one in a sequence defined by the policy.
-To test this policy, the application provided with the lab includes a monitoring endpoint that Traffic Manager polls to determine whether the hosted service is available.
+When using a failover policy, if the primary cloud service is offline, traffic is sent to the next one in a sequence defined by the policy.
+To test this policy, the application provided with the lab includes a monitoring endpoint that Traffic Manager polls to determine whether the cloud service is available.

 <a name="Ex3Task1"></a>
 #### Task 1 – Creating a Traffic Manager Failover Policy ####

-In this task, you create a Traffic Manager policy that contains an ordered list of hosted services.
+In this task, you create a Traffic Manager policy that contains an ordered list of cloud services.
 Traffic is normally forwarded to the first service in this list—the primary service.
 If a service becomes unavailable, the load balancer switches to the next service in the list, and if that fails too, it will continue with the next in order.

 1. In the Windows Azure Management Portal, select the **Virtual Network** tab.
 Then, choose the **Policies** option under **Traffic Manager** and click **Create** on the ribbon.

-1. In the **Create Traffic Manager Policy** dialog, pick the subscription where you created the hosted services for this hands-on lab.
+1. In the **Create Traffic Manager Policy** dialog, pick the subscription where you created the cloud services for this hands-on lab.

 1. Specify the **load balancing method** as **Failover**.

 1. Assign the **Hosted services to include in the policy** from the list of **Available DNS names**.
-Add all hosted services created for this hands-on lab.
+Add all cloud services created for this hands-on lab.
 To add a service to the policy, select it and then click the arrow button in the middle.

-	> **Note:** For subscriptions that contain a large number of hosted services, you can filter the list by typing the **[appname]** portion of the URL prefix in the text box shown above the list of DNS names.
+	> **Note:** For subscriptions that contain a large number of cloud services, you can filter the list by typing the **[appname]** portion of the URL prefix in the text box shown above the list of DNS names.

 1. Set the **Relative path and filename** of the monitoring endpoint to _/AppHealth_.